govdirectory/website/README.md

 Because each initial build of Snowman issues thousands (yes thousands) of SPARQL queries one should never make an **initial** build against `query.wikidata.org` but rather against a local Wikidata Query Service (WDQS) instance.
 However, because setting up a WDQS instance is nontrivial we provide a copy of a [Snowman build cache directory](https://github.com/govdirectory/website-cache).
 If in use, this will ensure Snowman only queries Wikidata when a query is updated.

 > [!TIP]
-> Some of the most common development commands are available through our [Justfile](https://github.com/casey/just)
+> Some of the most common development commands are available through [Just](https://github.com/casey/just), if you do not use just you can still look in the `justfile` for hints.
+>

 ### Prerequisites